Ukraine crisis: Brazilian players ask for help leaving top Ukraine clubs | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A number of Brazilian players attached to clubs in Ukraine have sent a heartfelt video plea to their government to help them escape the country after Russia launched a widespread attack on Thursday.
+A number of Brazilian players attached to clubs in Ukraine have sent a heartfelt video plea to their government to help them escape after Russia launched a widespread attack on Thursday.

 "The situation is one of despair.
 I ask you to disclose this video so that it reaches the [Brazilian] government," Shakhtar striker Junior Moraes says in the message posted on Twitter by a number of journalists connected to the region or the players.
 The players' partners and some young children also appear in the video, shot in a hotel.

-"Borders are closed, banks [are shut], there is no fuel, there will be a shortage of food, there is no money."
+"Borders are closed, banks [are shut], there is no fuel, there will be a shortage of food, there is no money," Moraes says.

 Moraes also posted a similar message on Instagram, as did a number of his compatriots from both clubs, who usually jostle for football supremacy in the country.